Vinssou/Reacher/README.md

 ### Solving the Environment

 This project support both provided environments.
 The DDPG is used to solve this environment.
+This algorithm is a modified version from Udacity course.
 The environment will be solved faster using the second environment.

 #### Option 1: The First Version